sporto/elm-tutorial/en/08-edit/01-plan.md

 # Plan

-The plan for changing a player's level is as follow:
+The plan for changing a player's level is as follows:

 ![Flow](01-plan.png)